 4. How often should I recalculate my profitability?

 Recalculate whenever your costs change significantly, or at least quarterly.
-Regular calculation helps you spot trends, adjust pricing, and identify areas where you can reduce costs.
+Regular calculation helps you spot trends and identify cost-saving opportunities.

 5. What are the most common hidden costs in a popcorn business?